Ameliawb/bios/short_bio.md

 Amelia Winger-Bearskin is an Artist and Technologist who creates comedic work with XR,VR,AI,AR,AV and other esoteric systems of story and code.
+Amelia is the founder and host of [wampum.codes podcast](http://wampum.codes) and the [stupidhackathon.com](http://www.stupidhackathon.com).
+She is a Developer Evangelist for Contentful and host of the Contentful + Algolia Developer Podcast [DreamStacks](http://dreamstacks.buzzsprout.com).